acl-dev/open-coroutine/core/docs/en/ordered-work-steal.md

 </div>

 Obviously, we don't want this to happen.
 For idle threads, instead of letting them watch other threads working, it's better to let them help other threads work.
-In addition, we hope to pop tasks based on priority, the higher the priority, the earlier it will be popped up.
+In addition, we hope to execute tasks based on priority, the higher the priority, the earlier it will be executed.

 ## What is ordered work steal queue?